cloudmesh-community/book/chapters/cloud/datacenter.md

 encounter as part of information you find on the Web or literature.

-It is important that we recognize that datacenter outages can happen and thus such autages must be build into the operations of the cloud services that are offered to th customers to assure an expetcation level of quality of service.
+It is important that we recognize that datacenter outages can happen and thus such outages must be build into the operations of the cloud services that are offered to the customers to assure an expectation level of quality of service.

 Here is an example: